virtual-kubelet/systemk/README.md

 * Pod storage, secret etc. Just something on disk? `/var/lib/<something>`?
 * CPU and memory usage?
 I *think* systemd might now, but unsure how to fetch it.
-* How to provision a Debian system to be able to join a k3s cluster?
-Something very minimal is needed here. _Maybe_ getting to k3s super early will help.
-We can then install extra things to configure?
 * Add a private repo for debian packages.
 I.e. I want to install latest CoreDNS which isn't in Debian.
 I need to add a repo for this...
 How?